Best Ways to Use 100,000 Credit Card Points

 After spending the last year close to home, you may be ready for new scenery.
 Use those sign-up rewards to cross a travel destination off your bucket list.

 As mentioned above, redeeming Ultimate Rewards Points through the Chase travel portal can boost their value.
-In fact, points are worth 25% more when used this way.
-That means your 100,000 points can be worth up to $1,250 on flights, hotels and more.
+In fact, if you’re a Sapphire Preferred® cardholder, points are worth 25% more when used this way.
+That means 100,000 points can be worth up to $1,250 on flights, hotels and more.

 However, travel portals for other credit card rewards programs, such as American Express Membership Rewards Points, don’t offer this perk.
 In that case, you may be better off with a different travel redemption strategy.